OpenGVLab/.github/profile/README.md

 We develop model architecture and release pre-trained foundation models to the community to motivate further research in this area.
 We have made promising progress in general vision AI, with ***109 SOTA***🚀.
 In 2022, our open-sourced foundation model 65.5 mAP on the COCO object detection benchmark, 91.1% Top1 accuracy in Kinetics 400, achieved landmarks for AI vision👀 tasks for image🖼️ and video📹 understanding.

-Based on solid vision foundations, we have expanded to Multi-Modality models and Generative AI（partner with Vchitect [Vchitect](https://github.com/vchitect)）.
+Based on solid vision foundations, we have expanded to Multi-Modality models and Generative AI（partner with [Vchitect](https://github.com/vchitect)）.
 We aim to empower individuals and businesses by offering a higher starting point for developing vision-based AI products and lessening the burden of building an AI model from scratch.

 Branches： [Alpha](https://github.com/Alpha-VLLM) (our explorer squad for recent AI advances) and [uni-medical](https://github.com/uni-medical) (focused on medical AI)